 A common data set to create facets on is Custom Product Field data.
 This allows you to create facets on things like tech specs, manufacturer, brand, year or any other product data you have stored in custom fields.

-To designate a custom field as a facetable field you need to select the facet checkbox when creating or editing the facet:
+To designate a custom field as a facetable field you need to select the facet checkbox when creating or editing the facet.
+To add a Custom Field, click on "Utility Settings," click on the "Custom Fields" tab and then click on the "+" icon.

 This tells Miva that you want to make this custom field available as a Facet.